zigius/docs/content/docs/reference/pkg/kubernetes/admissionregistration/v1beta1/mutatingwebhookconfigurationlist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">int</a></span>
     </dt>
-    <dd>{{% md %}}Number of seconds allowed for this object to gracefully terminate before it will be removed from the system.
+    <dd>Number of seconds allowed for this object to gracefully terminate before it will be removed from the system.
 Only set when deletionTimestamp is also set.
 May only be shortened.
-Read-only.{{% /md %}}</dd>
+Read-only.</dd>

     <dt class="property-optional"
             title="Optional">